-The delivery of the philosophy degrees is overseen by the Programme Committee.
-The Programme Committee is responsible, through the Highland Theological College Academic Board, to the UHI Academic Council.
+The delivery of these programmes will be overseen by the Programme Committee.
+The Programme Committee is responsible, through the HTC Academic Board, to the UHI Academic Council.
 It reports regularly to these bodies.

 All staff who are teaching modules of the Philosophy (Hons) programme are members of the Programme Committee.
-The Programme Leader is Dr Jonathan Fraser who also acts as the Chair of the Programme Committee.
+The Programme Leader is Dr Innes Visagie who also acts as the Chair of the Programme Committee.